mrmarkuz/ns8-jellyfin/README.md

     runagent -m jellyfin1
     ls -l media

-It's possible to mount a samba share to media so Jellyfin is able to scan it:
+It's possible to mount a samba share to media so Jellyfin is able to scan it.
+The following needs to be executed as root on the host.

     mount -t cifs -o user=markus@ad.ns8test.com //192.168.0.1/mymusicshare /home/jellyfin1/.config/state/media

+On Rocky I needed to install cifs-utils.

 During an app update the media directory gets chowned which doesn't work with a mounted samba share.
 So the media dir must not be mounted when updating the app.

-I'm working on other solutions.
+## Open points

+- Backup only for local media
+- Managing mounting different filesystems to Jellyfin media
+- Keep mounts during app updates or automatic remounts

 ## Uninstall